sturlabragason/sturlabragason.github.io/_posts/2023-03-01-SynapseAPI.md

 ## Exposing Data to API Calls
 Azure Functions is a serverless compute service that enables you to run event-triggered code without having to provision or manage infrastructure.
-We used Azure Functions to build an API that exposes the data extracted from the Synapse instance.
+I used Azure Functions to build an API that exposes the data extracted from the Synapse instance.

 The API calls are used in the web interface for managed proprietary solution.
 With the API, users can query the Synapse instance for compliance-related data, providing an efficient and cost-effective way to manage proprietary solution.